Cost of LivingUpdated May 2026

 Is Newark Cheap or Expensive for Cost of Living?

-Why does cost of living cost what it does in Newark? a biotech-and-pharma corridor where research funding creates well-paid jobs and expensive lifestyles The northeast region's The seasonal swing from single digits to 90-degree summers keeps HVAC technicians busy and homeowners writing checks., and NJ's regulatory environment also play a role.
+Why do cost of living cost what they do in Newark? a biotech-and-pharma corridor where research funding creates well-paid jobs and expensive lifestyles The northeast region's The seasonal swing from single digits to 90-degree summers keeps HVAC technicians busy and homeowners writing checks., and NJ's regulatory environment also play a role.
 Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Newark